Zack and Miri Make a Porno: Plot

-Zack Brown and Miriam "Miri" Linky are roommates in Monroeville, Pennsylvania (a Pittsburgh suburb), having been friends since the first grade.
-Despite their jobs (Miri's at the local shopping mall and Zack's at a coffee shop), their utility bills have been unpaid for months.
-After work on the night before Thanksgiving, their water is shut off before their high school reunion.
+Zack Brown and Miri Linky are roommates and have been friends since the first grade.
+Despite Miri's job at the local shopping mall and Zack's at a coffee shop, their utility bills have been unpaid for months.
+Their water is shut off before Thanksgiving, and their high school reunion.

-At the reunion, Miri attempts to seduce her attractive former classmate Bobby Long, while Zack converses with Brandon St. Randy, who reveals that he is a gay porn star and Bobby's boyfriend.
-After they return home from the reunion, the apartment's electricity is turned off.
-Inspired by Brandon St. Randy and a successful viral video that a pair of teenage boys filmed of Miri changing in Zack's workplace for the reunion (revealing that she wore unattractive "granny panties" underwear), and emboldened by the cultural mainstreaming of pornographic entertainment, Zack convinces a reluctant Miri that they should make a pornographic film to earn money.
+At the reunion, Miri attempts to seduce her attractive former classmate Bobby Long, while Zack converses with Brandon St. Randy, Bobby's gay porn star boyfriend.
+After the reunion, the apartment's electricity is turned off.
+Inspired by Brandon and a viral video of Miri changing clothes for the reunion, Zack convinces a reluctant Miri they should make a pornographic film to earn money.

-Gathering a group of acquaintances and hired help as the cast and crew, they decide to film a pornographic Star Wars parody, entitled Star Whores.
+They decide to film a pornographic Star Wars parody, entitled Star Whores.
 Delaney, the film's producer and Zack's co-worker, rents film equipment and a building to use as a studio.
-When they return to the studio after the first night of filming, the building is being demolished, with all the equipment and costumes inside.
-They are told that the man that rented it to them has run off with the money.
-Later at the coffee shop where Zack works, he realizes that his boss threatened to install a hidden camera, which Zack finds and decides to use to replace their lost film equipment.
+After the first night of filming, the building is demolished, with all the equipment and costumes inside.
+The man that rented it to them has run off with the money.
+Later at the coffee shop where Zack works, he finds a hidden camera his boss installed, and decides to use it to replace their film equipment.
 Zack retools his film to take place in the coffee shop, revamping the film to one with a coffee shop motif, Swallow My Cockuccino.
 The group shoots the film after hours.

 Despite insisting that they would not let sex with each other affect their friendship, Zack and Miri soon develop romantic feelings for each other.
 When it comes time for Zack and Miri to have sex on camera, they find that instead of the clinical sex enacted by the actors in the other scenes, their interlude is romantic and heartfelt.
-Later the next evening, Zack and Miri are at home tentatively about to discuss their reactions to the scene, when suddenly their apartment's electricity and water service return.
+Later the next evening, Zack and Miri are about to discuss their reactions to the scene, when their apartment's electricity and water service return.
 The rest of the actors and crew reveal that they pooled their resources to pay one month of the couple's bills and are throwing them an early wrap party.

-At the party, one of the other actresses, Stacey, asks Miri about asking Zack to have sex, since she's nervous about her upcoming scene with him.
-Although Miri has realized that she has developed feelings for Zack, she approves Stacey's request.
+At the party, one of the other actresses, Stacey, asks Miri about asking Zack to have sex, since she's nervous about their upcoming scene.
+Miri realizes she has feelings for Zack, but approves Stacey's request.
 When Stacey relates this to Zack, the two retreat to Zack's bedroom, much to Miri's dismay.